Mass (liturgy): Lutheran Churches

-The Lutheran Mass being celebrated ad orientem at Tønsberg Cathedral, Norway.
+The Lutheran Mass being celebrated at Tønsberg Cathedral, Norway.

 In the Book of Concord, Article XXIV ("Of the Mass") of the Augsburg Confession (1530) begins thus: ...the Mass is retained among us, and celebrated with the highest reverence.
 We do not abolish the Mass but religiously keep and defend it. [...]
 We keep the traditional liturgical form. [...]
 In our churches Mass is celebrated every Sunday and on other holy days, when the sacrament is offered to those who wish for it after they have been examined and absolved (Article XXIV).

 Lutheran churches often celebrate the Eucharist each Sunday (Lord's Day) in the Mass.
 This aligns with the Lutheran Confessions, as with the views promulgated by Martin Luther.
 Eucharistic Ministers take the sacramental elements to the sick in hospitals and nursing homes, as well as prisons.
 The practice of weekly Communion is the norm in most Lutheran parishes throughout the world.
 The bishops and priests (pastors) of the larger Lutheran bodies have strongly encouraged the practice of weekly Mass, and daily Mass is offered in some Lutheran churches, as well as at Lutheran convents and monasteries, such as Östanbäck Monastery and Saint Augustine's House.

 Traditionally, in the Lutheran Churches, the Mass is celebrated ad orientem, being "oriented to the East from which the Sun of Righteousness will return".
 Though some parishes now celebrate the Mass versus populum, the traditional liturgical posture of ad orientem is retained by many Lutheran churches.